Skip to content

 Holy Week

-The Holy Week is a famous celebration that takes place in Malaga, it dates back more than 500 years from the time of the Catholic Monarchs’ Reconquest of Andalusia.
+Holy Week is a famous celebration that takes place in Malaga.
+It dates back more than 500 years to the time of the Catholic Monarchs’ Reconquest of Andalusia.
 You will be delighted to see this celebration, where the evening parade features lavish floats accompanied by lively marching bands or musicians singing flamenco songs.

-There is also the Museum of the Holy Week, it is located in the hospital of San Julian and it was built in the 17th century.
-It displays about 150 different exhibits like sculptures and processional images.
+There is also the Museum of the Holy Week.
+It is located in the hospital of San Julian and was built in the 17th century.
+It displays about 150 different exhibits, such as sculptures and processional images.

 Malaga Park